 Students interested in I/O psychology should see Drs.
 Dahling, Kirnan or Ruscio for research opportunities and internship opportunities.

-- Dr. Dahling works with students conducting research on organizational misbehavior, customer service behavior, and feedback seeking in organizations.
+- Dr. Dahling works with students conducting research on motivation and self-regulation at work, including applications to feedback, leadership, and emotions in the workplace.
 Students assist with many different facets of the research process, including literature reviews, data collection, data entry and management, and writing of reports.

 - Dr. Kirnan collaborates with students on a variety of projects including the development of personnel selection tools, prediction of early college success, analysis of commercial messages, and an investigation of “everyday” ethical dilemmas.